arjunvinaayak/kavithaenair.github.io/emojiHeatmap/getStarted.md

-#### compareTwitterProfile App showcases the user Twitter profile in comparison form.
+#### emojiHeatmap app shows usage of emojis.

-The app is fun as we can check for any two Twitter profiles and compare data like user screen names, number of followers, statuses or tweets etc.
+The app shows us the all the tweets containing emoticons on the heatmap.

 #### How to use the app

-On launching the app the user is presented with the search bars, a compare button and empty comparison tables.
-When the user enters the user profiles names in the search bars, which acts as the search queries.
-Then two tables appear on the screen with relevant details of the user.
+On launching the app the user is a map where initially it will be empty and slowly starts populating data on the map in the form of heatmap.
+Here we get data i.e., the location of all the tweets containing emojis on the map.